2019 Regional Qualifier

 2nd Place

-Students | Regie Ingram and Anabelle Hebner
+Inventors | Regie Ingram and Anabelle Hebner

 Teacher | Catherine Muller

-Charles Drew Charter School | Atlanta Public Schools
+Charles Drew Charter School, Atlanta Public Schools

 There are many car crashes each year caused because the car drivers can’t see joggers on the road; our innovation solves this problem.
 Our prototype has magnets going through coils of wire to light up an LED that joggers can wear.
 This invention will save many lives at a price around $25.
 There are products like this, but they are not very affordable for everyone.
 The other products cost $80 to $100, also this product is one of the only products to use more then one LED.